-Property management has an obligation to notify DHHS if they learn a tenant does not meet the Key Rental Assistance eligibility criteria as described on page 27.
+Property management has an obligation to notify DHHS if they learn a tenant does not meet the Key Rental Assistance eligibility criteria.
 When a tenant's Key Rental Assistance is terminated, property management must update RCRS to indicate that the tenant is no longer receiving Key Rental Assistance.
+(An annual recertification is still required for the Targeted-Unit household no longer receiving Key Rental Assistance.)